BrunoCBarbosa/interview-dompedro/README.md

 ## Instructions

-- [ ] Frontend application that has the following fields: name, email, created_at
+- [ ] Frontend application that has the following fields: id, name, email, created_at

 - [ ] Send data to a backend API written in Node.js